HudsonWu/linuxStudying/performance/network/iptables/principle.md

 ## Policy Chain Default Behavior

-### what do you want iptables to do if the connection doesn't match any existing rules?
+### what do you want iptables to do if the connection doesnt match any existing rules?

 + To see what your policy chains are currently configured to do with unmatched traffic
   + run the 'iptables -L | grep policy' command